y-v-e-s/GP-VAE-Latent-AR/notebooks/README.md

 Tokens are decoded **in parallel** with no token-level autoregression; long-range dependencies are instead captured by the latent process.

 The latent GP trajectory can be sampled **sequentially** (via Gaussian conditioning) or **in parallel** (via a single Cholesky factorization); both target the same joint distribution.

 The encoder is a **stacked dilated causal TCN** (no pooling or downsampling), not a pyramidal architecture.

+### TCN-para-2
+**“Causal dilated convolutional encoder (TCN-style) with GLU gating.”**

+The encoder is **TCN-style**.

+It uses **causal dilated 1D convolutions** with residual connections and a dilation schedule (1, 2, 4, 8), which is the core principle of Temporal Convolutional Networks (TCNs).

+The blocks are repeated several times to increase depth and receptive field, but **there is no temporal downsampling or multi-resolution hierarchy**.
+Therefore, the encoder is *not pyramidal* in the strict sense.

+Each block uses **GLU gating** and LayerNorm instead of the canonical two-convolution TCN block.